yunheL/Computer_Networking/lab3/README.md

 1. How we do the server hear from client first? i.e. How to we realize that blaster will hear from blastee first?
 Since blaster is not a "famous port", how does blastee knows where to send?

 2. How to construct and send packets?

+### Progress log
+11/22 11:40pm
+put most background knowledge in this README and blaster comment area.
+Pushed blaster basic structure (constructed basic UDP server socket).
+Compiles but lakc of functionality.
+Need to figure out how to construct and transmit packet.